aazaff/teachPaleobiology/LabExercise5.md

 Just as Fisher's Alpha estimate of diversity is based on the asusumption that the underlying frequency distribution is logseries, the Preson's estimate is based on the assumption that the observed Frequency Distribution is a truncated lognormal.
 This is exceedingly rare in paleobiology (I've never seen it used in an actual study), though it comes up in ecology from time to time.
 I'm not even going to bother with the derivation because it is so rare.

 ### Chao Estimators
 Another family of extrapolation methods is centred around the idea of "singletons" and "doubletons".
 A singleton is a taxon that is only observed once, and a doubleton is a taxon that is observed at least twice.
-The most popular of these is the Chao equation.
-The idea behind the estimator is that if a community is being sampled, and rare species (singletons) are still being discovered, then there are no more rare species to be found.
+The idea behind these estimator is that if a community is being sampled, and rare species (singletons) are still being discovered, then there are no more rare species to be found.
 If all species have been recovered at least twice, then there are likely no more rare species left.
 In other words, the Chao is basically just a weight proportion of singletons to doubletons.

 ![CHAO](/Lab5Figures/chao.png)

 A few warnings:

 1. It is debatable whether the theoretical assumption that complete sampling would result in doubletons is justified in studies of the fossil record.
 A completely sampled area may still result in left-over singletons.
-2. Chao is strongly downwards biased and almost always underestiamtes diversity.
+2. ~~Chao is strongly downwards biased and almost always underestimates diversity.~~ (This is often brought up as a drawback of the Chao family, but it is true of the majority of diversity metrics, so it comes off as a bit of cheap shot.)
 3. There are quite a few variations of the Chao formula, and the appropriate one to use depends on certain properties of the data.
 I've only discussed the basic formula here.

 ````R